SciML/NonlinearSolve.jl/docs/src/basics/faq.md

 ```

 This worked but, Finite Differencing is not the recommended approach in any scenario.

-Instead, rewrite the function to use
+  2. Rewrite the function to use
 [PreallocationTools.jl](https://github.com/SciML/PreallocationTools.jl) or write it as

 ```@example dual_error_faq